- 2024 Summer Sessions

 - Students enrolled must be continuing, degree-seeking Rice students, and be enrolled at Rice for both the book-end Spring/Fall semesters of the summer research/internship year;

-- Some course may require instructor approval, which will prevent students from registering for the course on ESTHER.
-Students will need to receive instructor's approval for the course by completing an Undergraduate Special Registration Request Form and returning it to the Office of the Registrar to process;
+- Some courses may require instructor approval, which will prevent students from registering for the course on ESTHER.
+Students will need to receive the instructor's approval for the course by completing an Undergraduate Special Registration (and Request for Registration Restriction Override) Form and returning it to the Office of the Registrar to process;

 - Departments must certify and submit standard letter grade credit;